The Revenue Multiplier: Double Earnings Without Extra Hours for $50K–$65K Operators

 The goal: Shift 20-40% of work to activities where effort compounds over time.

-Three time multiplication strategies:
+Three-time multiplication strategies:

 Strategy 1: Content-driven inbound

-Create content once, it generates leads forever.
+Create content once, and it generates leads forever.

 How it works: